tonetechnician/teleMax/README.md

 # Telescope To Do list
 - Controller (Max components are added.
 Adding to telePhonics next)
 - Generating traffic
-- Parameter highlighting with FX and chords
+- Parameter highlighting with FX and chords --> Have done noise highlighting and fx highlighting
 - Different port -> frequency scalings
 - Day/Night filter
-- Visualisation
+- Visualisation --> Done in teleVision
 - Move to OSC bundles to decrease network traffic

 ## What we've found already